Yeongbi-Na/TextRank/README.md

 <h4>return) list of noun</h4>
     <br>
 <h2>brand, stopwords text file</h2>
-brand.txt: cowling brand name from the site: powder room<br>
+brand_dic.txt: cowling brand name from the site: powder room. <br>If you want to use this file to extract brand name using kkma, you have to extra this file on noun dictionary of kkma. <br><br>
-stopwords: to remove not meaningful keywords
+stopwords_total: to remove not meaningful keywords